Torrential rains in Brazil kill eight, 13 missing

 Rio de Janeiro (AFP) – Torrential rains triggered flash floods and landslides across Brazil's Rio de Janeiro state, killing at least eight people including six children and leaving 13 missing, authorities said Saturday.

-The storms battered a broad swathe of the southeastern state's Atlantic coast and caused multiple landslides, including one in the colonial tourist town of Paraty that killed a mother and five of her children, officials there said.
+A sixth child was rescued alive and taken to the hospital, they said.

+In all, seven houses were swept away in landslides in the city, and another four people injured.
+Seventy-one families were forced from their homes, officials said.

-Two more victims were killed in the cities of Mesquita and Angra dos Reis, where another 13 people remain missing, said Congressman Marcelo Freixo, who represents the state.
+Two more victims were killed in the cities of Mesquita and Angra dos Reis, where another 13 people remain missing, said Congressman Marcelo Freixo, who represents the state of 17.5 million people.

 In Angra, the victim was a four-year-old girl buried in a landslide, while in Mesquita, 40 kilometers (25 miles) northwest of Rio de Janeiro city, a 38-year-old man was electrocuted trying to help another person escape the flooding, media reports said.

-Rio state has been battered by two days of heavy rain, including fierce storms Friday night that turned streets into rivers in several cities, sweeping up cars in their path and triggering landslides -- a frequent tragedy in the rainy season, especially in poor hillside communities.
+The storms turned streets into rivers in several cities Friday night, sweeping up cars and triggering landslides -- a frequent tragedy in the rainy season, especially in poor hillside communities.

 Officials in Angra said the city had received 655 millimeters (26 inches) of rain in 48 hours, "levels never before registered in the municipality."